National Peking Duck Day

 - A baby duck is called a duckling.

-- Ducks’ feathers stay dry thanks to an intricate feather structure and a wax coating that’s produced by the duck’s uropygial gland.
+- Ducks’ feathers stay dry thanks to an intricate feather structure and a wax coating produced by the duck’s uropygial gland.

 - A female duck will lead her ducklings up to over a half-mile to find a suitable source of water for feeding or swimming.

-- Most duck species are monogamous for a breeding season.
-However, ducks do not mate for life.
+- Most duck species are monogamous for a breeding season; however, ducks do not mate for life.

 - Female ducks will line their nests with reeds, leaves, mud, grass, twigs, and even feathers from their own breast.